ahmedihabb2/MangaCC/README.md

 - Note: the test file should be in the test_cases folder.

 - It will print the tokens with its line number.

+## To-Do

+- Type checking

+- Variable usage before declaration

+- Unused variables

+- Warning if the if statement condition is always false

+- The two operands for logical operators must be boolean

+- expression actions

+- const & enum handling

+- iterations & functions handling

+- switch and if statements handling